- from The Supreme Court

 Sometimes you’ll hear someone say, “We’re going to take this all the way to the Supreme Court!”

 That usually means that person thinks a decision made by a lower court is unfair and unjust.
-Apetitioner can ask a court that hears appeals (such as a federal circuit court or state appeals court) to overturn the ruling of a lower court.
-Then if the parties are still not happy with the outcome, they can appeal to higher courts—and ultimately to the Supreme Court.
-But—and this is a big BUT—less than one out of every ten cases appealed to the Supreme Court actually gets heard.
+A petitioner can ask a court that hears appeals to overturn the ruling of a lower court.
+(Federal circuit courts or state appeals courts hear appeals.)
+Then, if the parties are still not happy with the outcome, they can appeal to higher courts.
+Ultimately to the Supreme Court.
+But – and this is a big BUT – less than one out of every ten cases appealed to the Supreme Court actually gets heard.